Gamemode4Dev/GM4_Datapacks/1.21/generated/smithed_readmes/lib_trees.md

 give @s oak_sapling{gm4_trees:{item:{id:"sapling",type:"IDENTIFIER"}}}
 ```

 When these custom saplings are placed, the library will find the placed sapling and run the `#gm4_trees:initialize_sapling` function tag at the location of the sapling.
-The function tag should call a verification function to check if the sapling was a custom sapling from your datapack:
+The function tag should call a verification function to check if the sapling was a custom sapling from your data pack:
 ```mcfunction
 execute if data storage gm4_trees:temp sapling{type:"IDENTIFIER"} run function ...
 ```